-If a member transfers prior City service or State service, he must pay the equivalent of such past member contributions.
+If a member transfers prior City service or State service, he or she may be required to pay for such service..

-5. MILITARY SERVICE CREDIT:
+4. MILITARY SERVICE CREDIT:

-- (A) Military Service Prior to Employment: A maximum of three years service credit is granted provided: - (1) the member retires; and - (2) benefits due to military service credit have not been or will not be received from any other retirement system, except social security benefits and certain military benefits. - (B) Military Service Within Employment: Upon retirement or death, any member who had a break in employment due to military duty, shall receive service for the period of absence as provided by the Veterans' Re-employment Rights Act and the Uniformed Services Employment and Reemployment Rights Act of 1994.
+- (A) Military Service Prior to Employment: A maximum of three years service credit is granted provided: - (1) the member retires; and - (2) benefits due to such military service have not been or will not be received from any other retirement system, except social security benefits and certain military benefits. - (B) Military Service Within Employment: Upon retirement or death, any member who had a break in employment due to military duty, shall receive service for the period of absence as provided by the Uniformed Services Employment and Reemployment Rights Act of 1994.

-6. SERVICE RETIREMENT:
+5. SERVICE RETIREMENT: